10 Ways to Feel Better When You Have a Cold

 Make sure you don't become dehydrated by drinking water, vitamin water, Gatorade or Powerade.
 Drinking will also help you flush the germs out of your system.
 Water alone does not replenish nutrients so be sure you keep the sports drinks and vitamin water on hand.
-Kombucha is another great choice.
+Kombucha is another great choice for hydration.

 Many times Christians quote scriptures that are said to be related to healing but I have found that faith can be exhibited in other ways.
 When my firstborn was a little boy and he did not like a certain food he was offered, he would yell, "No don't want it."
 My second son would scream, "Nooo Thank you."
 When I feel that cold germs are trying to get me down, I will say, "No thank you, go away, don't want it.

 5. Tissues with lotion